melvinlu/shortcuts/vim.md

 - Go back one word, to end (to any punctuation): ge
 - Go back one word, to end (decided by whitespace): gE
 - Go forward one word (to any punctuation): w
-- GO forward one word (decided by whitespace): W
+- Go forward one word (decided by whitespace): W

-# Insert mode

-# Misc
 - ctrl + o: go to normal mode for one commmand only
+- Motion commands: number + any of these commands
+- Marks: m + <a-z>
+- Delete from mark to current: d'<a-z>